scikit-learn/enhancement_proposals/slep006/proposal.rst

    structure of the pipeline (e.g. adding a layer of nesting) require rewriting other code?
 Error handling
-   If the user mistypes the name of a sample property, will an appropriate exception be raised?
+   If the user mistypes the name of a sample property, or misspecifies how it should be routed to a consumer, will an appropriate exception be raised?
 Impact on meta-estimator design
    How much meta-estimator code needs to change?
 How hard will it be to maintain?